RyChen-Cornell/ORIE4741-Group-Project/Midterm Report.md

 #### Data Cleaning Procedure
 ##### Missing Values
 Since we noticed that around 10 companies were founded after Year 2014, we decided to remove those companies from our analysis scope.
 After running the API script, we have noticed that 10 companies are corrupted and have only returned a few lines of data.
 Those companies are excluded from the dataset as well, with tickers: AMCR, BF.B, BRK.B, CPRI, GL, LHX, LIN, LW, EVRG, CDW.
 We believe removing those companies will not have a significant impact on our trend analysis.
+##### Target Transformation
+Since we want to predict the trends of stock price after the release of the financial statement report, we create a target variable which records whether the stock price goes up or down in next quarter.
+We assign true (1) to goes up and false (0) to goes down.

 ## Features Description
 #### Earnings per Share.